-In the Grid Code operational metering is the real time measurements of voltage, current, frequency, active power, reactive power and wind speed indications of plant status and alarms.
-This requirement for operational metering on medium (when necessary) and large embedded generation it will be limited to real time measurements of power output and wind speed.
+In the Grid Code, operational metering is the real time measurements of voltage, current, frequency, active power, reactive power and wind speed indications of plant status and alarms.
+This requirement for operational metering is limited to real time measurements of power output and wind speed.

-This information will enable the system operator to account for the generators output in the strategy for securing the system from real time out to some appropriate time in the near future.
+This information will enable the system operator to account for the generators output in the strategy for securing the system from real time, out to some appropriate time in the near future.
 For wind powered generation the expected output would be derived from the current output and the predicted wind-speed profile over the relevant time period.
 Predictions of output for non-wind powered generation would be based on historic running regimes and commercial information.